-Men are naturally much more proactive as lovers than women are.
-In the first instance men stimulate a partner because they are aroused by touching, kissing and penetrating a lover’s body.
+Men are naturally more proactive as lovers than women are.
+Men stimulate a partner because they are aroused by touching, kissing and penetrating a lover’s body.
+Their sex drive focuses them on penetration and the act of thrusting until ejaculation.
 Women do not have the same benefit.
 Women have to make conscious effort to offer a lover sexual pleasuring.
-Women make conscious effort (to varying degrees) to provide a (simulated erotic) response to intercourse.

 I’m pretty sure he wouldn’t be satisfied if we only had sex when I feel like it.
 I have had to learn it’s not all about me.
 Sometimes I wish it was, but it’s not.
 (Valerie Harris 2012)